backstage/backstage/docs/integrations/github/discovery.md

 This is true for any method of adding GitHub entities to the catalog, but especially easy to hit with automatic discovery.

+## Error handling

+Syntax errors or other types of errors present in `catalog-info.yaml` files will be logged for investigation and the importer will continue.
+Errors do not cause the process to fail.

+When multiple `catalog-info.yaml` files with the same `metadata.name` property are discovered, one will be skipped and the process will continue.
+This action will be logged for later investication.